Are Protein Shake good for you Building Better And Stronger Athlete Diet Philippines Benefits of whey and casein

 Especially if you’re doing daily exercise.
 This isn’t something I would encourage long-term, but more if you’re looking to lose weight in the short-term, it is a popular calorie reduction method.

 Protein is the building block of muscle.
 If you’re not consuming protein, you’ll feel fatigued, lose muscle mass, and could make your bones weaker too.

-If you follow some popular or elite trainers’ typical diet, you’ll see that they consume protein with every meal, and usually with every snack.
-It can be hard to consume the daily amount of protein needed to grow or sustain muscle.
+If you follow some popular or elite trainers’ typical diet, you’ll see that they consume protein with every meal and usually with every snack.
+But, unfortunately, consuming the daily amount of protein needed to grow or sustain muscle can be hard.

 Between rushing off in the morning, eating a quick meal for lunch, you can leave little available time for proper meal prep.
-Cooking egg whites and turkey bacon in the morning can take time, and salmon with sweet potatoes for lunch isn’t all that easy.
+For example, cooking egg whites and turkey bacon in the morning can take time, and salmon with sweet potatoes for lunch isn’t that easy.
 It might be a very reasonable breakfast and lunch, but this is the real world.

 And real people are busy.

-Protein shakes can be made in 30 seconds.
+And can make protein shakes in 30 seconds.
 Enough said!